CODE-LEAP-AG/MeetingPlugin/README.md

    ```
 2. Install Team Tool Kit.
 3. Install Node.js.
-4. Login with teams work or school account.
+4. Login with MS Teams work or school account.
-5. Add app to chat or meeting or open directly to use.
+5. Add app to chat or meeting to use or open directly to view the App UI.